Ada-Developers-Academy/core-unit-3/props/nested-components.md

 This component displays a list of students, where each student is in an `<li>` element.

-However, Sofia knows that each student list item should display a lot of data, such as their name and email address.
+However, Sofia knows that she needs to display a lot of data about each student, such as their name and email address.

 Sofia can apply the container and presentational component design patterns, and: